 According to the Institute of Government, the concept of freeports is a special kind of port where normal tax and customs rules do not apply.
 Candidates for freeport areas can be either maritime or airports.
 Contrary to what the government would have you believe, freeports were allowed under EU law and UK has had several including Tilbury, Southampton and Glasgow Prestwick Airport.

 Because tariffs on component parts are often higher than tariffs on finished goods, it can be advantageous to transport components to a freeport to manufacture finished goods and then import these into the rest of that country with a lower tariff, says Abbas Panjwadi.

 “Within designated zones, stretching up to 45km from ports, the government’s free ports prospectus describes how usual customs, planning and tax measures will not apply.
 Goods and components will, in effect, remain offshore, allowing, say, a new factory to be built, processing raw materials and components without customs paperwork or tariffs, to re-export as more valuable goods.”

 A BBC report (3 March) finds supporters claiming they encourage manufacturing and job creation in less affluent areas; opponents claim no overall boost to jobs, with an economic burden of moving activities geographically.
-Despite claims made by James Cleverley (Minister of State for Middle East and North Africa) and the Chancellor, Abbas Panjwadi reports that there are around 80 zones within the EU with free port characteristics.
-These are still subject to EU rules and presumably, trade through EU Freeports would still bind UK to EU regulations.
-Also trade from UK Freeport to the EU will be subject to EU regulations.
-So Freeports are not entirely ‘free’ of regulation!
+Despite claims made by James Cleverley (minister of state for Middle East and North Africa) and the chancellor, Abbas Panjwadi reports that there are around 80 zones within the EU with free port characteristics.
+These are still subject to EU rules and presumably, trade through EU freeports would still bind UK to EU regulations.
+Also trade from UK freeports to the EU will be subject to EU regulations.
+So freeports are not entirely ‘free’ of regulation!